angusmf1/portfolio/README.md

 My final project focuses on the ongoing fentanyl epidemic in the United States.
 It provides a brief overview and description of fentanyl and provides visualizations that highlight the alarming growth of fentanyl-related overdose deaths and death rates.
 It then covers the growing illicit fentanyl trafficking and drug seizures into the United States, highlighting morbid facts and statistics.
 It uses a map visualization to illustrate where exactly fentanyl is entering the country by rank order.
 Finally, the presentation highlights harm reduction and other resources.
 It provides a call to action that inspires the audience to support and spread awareness for harm reduction resources, sign petitions against fentanyl, and support ongoing legislation.

+Part 1 covers the initial ideas, visualizations, and data/resources.
+Part 2 covers the wireframe/initial shorthand draft, audience interviews, and user research.
+Part 3 covers the final project and changes from part 2.

 | [final project I](final_project_angusferrell.md) | [final project II](final_project_angusferrell_part2.md) | [final project III](final_project_angusferrell_part3.md) |